kyr04i/IT003.CTTN/README.md

 >
 > Organization: UIT - VNUHCM

-`These are my projects and knowledge about data structures and algorithms in class`
+`These are my projects and knowledges about data structures and algorithms in class`

 `Language: C/C++, Python`